People use the power of games, networks and data to change their behavior

 We expect the gamification enterprise solutions ecosystem to mature, and new startups to focus on niches like governance and public services, health and wellness, environment and sustainability, and education and learning.
 For instance, UBoost offers gamification solutions tailored for education and health.

 We expect behavior change games to also become more focused on specific demographics, diseases or habits, to create customized experiences and close-knit communities.
-For instance, Goalpost has created a 12-week game to help people quit smoking and Zamzee focuses on helping teens become more active.
+For instance, Goalpost has created a 12-week game to help people quit smoking and Zamzee (video) focuses on helping teens become more active.

 Specifically, we expect healthcare and insurance companies to work with governments to explore behavior change games as cost-effective ways to manage, treat and prevent long-term illness such as diabetes, obesity and cardiovascular disease.
 As Dustin DiTommaso, VP of Experience Design at Mad*Pow, said: